martukas/superpack/README.md

 * I need to do this in both Linux and Windows
 * I sometimes need to do this in CLI only, e.g. on a remote machine, without a window manager
 * I want to curate my own list of programs I will likely need, and keep them categorized in my own way
+* Increasing overlap in configurations across OSs, in particular with ssh, git and Windows Linux Subsystem, makes it increasingly convenient to maintain a common bootstrapper for packages as well

 ## Limitations